Privit and welcome to Wild East!

 My name is Heike Maria Johenning and I studied translation and Romance languages.
 I have been working as a freelance author and translator since 1996.
 I have published numerous travel and architectural guides published by German companies Reise Know-How and dom Publishers.
 In my books I highlight a phenomenon almost unknown in the West, Art Nouveau in Eastern Europe.
 I am currently working on the title “Art Nouveau Architecture in Berlin”.

 I am Martin Brand and have been traveling in Eastern Europe for many years – as a tour guide, author of travel guides and for scientific research.
-My interest in the East became a passion when I worked as a volunteer in Nizhny Novgorod, Russia.
+My interest in the East became a passion when I did my civilian service in Nizhny Novgorod, Russia.
 Later, I moved to Poland, which was not so wild east, where I studied in Krakow and worked as a cultural manager in Gdansk.

 Christian Lang was born in Göttingen.
 After studying history in Göttingen and Freiburg, the passionate tennis player and soccer fan took up the profession of editor.
 Since 2013, Lang has been working at the Neue Osnabrücker Zeitung, where he is primarily responsible for expanding online journalism.
 In his free time, he loves to travel.
 He is particularly fond of the countries of Eastern Europe.
 The hospitality of the people there, the diverse landscapes and, last but not least, the culinary delights inspire Lang on every trip to the former Eastern bloc.